shengliangsong-ai/signetai/HACKATHON_DEMO_LOG.md

 ## Abstract

 This document serves as a detailed log for a production outage affecting `signetai.io`.
 The outage was a direct result of a major, ambitious code refactor intended to modernize the entire technology stack.
-While the refactor was 99% successful, a single missing configuration file led to a complete failure of the CSS build pipeline, resulting in an unstyled, broken website.
+While the refactor was 99% successful, a series of subtle build configuration errors led to a complete failure of the CSS pipeline, resulting in an unstyled, broken website.

-This log tells the story of how the site was broken, how the issue was diagnosed, and the steps taken to resolve it.
+This log tells the story of how the site was broken, how the issue was diagnosed through multiple layers of failure, and the steps taken to resolve it.

 ---